miklevin/MikeLev.in/_posts/2024-10-07-chatgpt-o1-code-review.md

 layout: post
 ---

+## App Development Progress Continues with Methodical Review and Planning

 Now it's time to step through the app methodically and look for weak points.
 I still haven't implemented login, as this is a 1-tenant app for now.
 I'll put login in eventually and make sure things like session are implemented in a multi-user friendly way for real web deployment.

+## The Next Generation Pipulate Has Arrived With Its Challenges

 The next generation Pipulate is basically born.
 I have overcome some crazy hurdles and feel there shouldn't have been those hurdles because FastHTML is